 About Stephen Baskerville, PhD

 Stephen Baskerville is Professor at the Collegium Intermarium in Warsaw and serves as President of the Inter-American Institute for Philosophy, Politics, and Social Thought -- a think tank that serves as a refuge for scholars, writers, and leaders who have been exiled from their profession because of their writings (more information available soon).
 He is Research Fellow at the Howard Center for Family, Religion, and Society and the Independent Institute.
 He holds a PhD from the London School of Economics and has held regular appointments as Professor of Government at Patrick Henry College (2007-2019), at Howard University (1987-1992, 1997-2005), and Palacky University in the Czech Republic (1992-1997), plus Fulbright Scholarships at Jagiellonian University in Cracow, Poland (2015-16), and the Russian State University for the Humanities in Moscow (2011).
-He writes on comparative and international politics and on political ideologies with an emphasis on radical religious movements and sexuality.
+He writes on comparative and international politics and on political ideologies with an emphasis on radical religious movements.
+For some unplanned reasons, his work has ended up focusing largely on the politics of the family and sexuality.
 He is the author of The New Politics of Sex: The Sexual Revolution, Civil Liberties, and the Growth of Governmental Power (Angelico, 2017), and Taken Into Custody: The War against Fathers, Marriage, and the Family (Cumberland House, 2007).
 His other books include Not Peace But a Sword: The Political Theology of the English Revolution (Routledge, 1993; full expanded edition, Wipf & Stock, 2018).

 He has appeared on national and international radio and television programs, including The O’Reilly Factor, Hardball with Chris Matthews, The Dennis Prager Show, The Michael Medved Show, CNN, Court TV, Think Tank with Ben Wattenberg, Extension 720 with Milt Rosenberg, Janet Parshall’s America, the Albert Mohler Radio Program, and others.